Waterfront Information

 Pier and Floats

-Our waterfront consists of a fixed pier and six floats aligned as a "reverse L." The four main floats extend perpendicular to the shore.
-The float closest to shore is reserved for launch operation.
-The remaining three floats offer water, 110-volt electric power, and low-level night lighting.
+Our waterfront consists of a fixed pier, four main floats perpendicular to the shore, and three connected at 90º to the first float — a “reverse L.” The main float closest to shore is reserved for launch operation.
+The remaining three main floats offer water, 30 amp (end float only), 110-volt electric power, and low-level night lighting.
 Each float has a rubber bumper extending its full length on both sides.
 Minimum low-water depth is 6 feet at the first float and 10 feet at the fourth float.

 We provide carts for transfer of luggage from boat to land and vice-versa.
 We aim to maintain a good distribution of carts on the floats and near the House. if you can't find one where you want one, please speak to a Launch Operator.